-Despite getting accustomed to these all-time low-interest rates, you’ll be glad to know that there is still some money to be made out there; you just won’t find it anywhere near the U.S. Here are the countries with the highest interest rates in the world, and information on how inflation plays a role in these rates.
+Despite these all-time-low interest rates, there is still some money to be made out there; you just won’t find it anywhere near the U.S. Here are the countries with the highest interest rates in the world, and information on how inflation plays a role in these rates.

-World Interest Rates: The Highest Interest Rates in the World
+Interest Rates Today: The Highest Interest Rates in the World

 While a savings or money market account isn’t considered “safe money” in some of these countries — since money is only as safe as the entity backing their promise — it is intriguing to see what your money could earn in other parts of the world.

 Here are some countries that currently offer the highest interest rates in the world on one-year time deposit accounts, or what we refer to as CDs.
 Inflation rates and the U.S. are included for comparison.

 Like our CDs, money must remain in these various accounts for a predetermined amount of time before the depositor is eligible to withdraw the principal deposit and earned returns.
 Common terms were three, six, nine, 12 and 18 months.